 The profession of architecture is at a crossroads as society faces the urgent need to address the environmental impact of buildings.
 In the United States, buildings consume over 70% of all electricity produced and over 40% of all energy.
 The construction, use, and demolition of buildings plays a large part in the production, handling, and conservation of materials, waste and water.
 As the market begins to recognize the need for sustainable buildings and communities, there is a corresponding need for research and education that allows the field to progress as the demand for sustainable buildings and cities increases.
 Architecture is a complex subject that spans multiple scales.
 It includes the development of building parts such as the envelope, the structure, the mechanical systems, and interior components.
-The whole building with decisions that shape building form in response to human needs and contextual conditions.
+The whole building is the result of a design process that integrates the physical components and systems of the building with decisions that shape building form in response to human needs and contextual conditions.
 Architecture is also concerned with the interactions of building groups and infrastructures that form urban and suburban districts.
 It is a field with a high level of interdisciplinary interaction that overlaps many other areas of inquiry including landscape architecture, planning, engineering and building science, business, fine arts, humanities, and social sciences.
 The University of Oregon's professional degree programs in architecture provide a breadth of understanding that encompasses all of the major influences on the design of the built environment.
 The Department of